penemue/modular-arithmetik/readme.md

     ./gradlew clean jar jmh

-Even though current implementation of Barrett reduction is rather ad hoc, modular exponentiation offered by the `base exp e mod M` expression seems to be 15-20% faster than the one offered by JDK.
+Even though current implementation of Barrett reduction is rather ad hoc, modular exponentiation for random modulus offered by the `base exp e mod M` expression seems to be 15-20% faster than the one offered by JDK.
 This result was repeated for random 512-bit and 1024-bit moduli as well.

 ## References